 Lincoln University is committed to our applicants, students, parents, faculty, staff, alumni, friends, supporters, and the general public.
-We are dedicated to protecting your privacy whether we deal with you in person, on the telephone, via US mail or through internet access.
-Please feel free to browse this site without concern about disclosure of any personally identifiable information.
+We are dedicated to protecting your privacy whether we deal with you in person, on the telephone, via US mail, or through internet access.
+Please feel free to browse this site without concern about the disclosure of any personally identifiable information.

 Personal Information You Choose to Provide

 In order to better serve you, Lincoln University provides the option for specific information to be supplied online relative to the admission process.
 This information is used to service requests; for information about Lincoln University, reservations for campus tours, and to provide an easy way to keep the University informed of changes in your personal information.
-In each instance it is your choice to provide such information.
+In each instance, it is your choice to provide such information.
 If you choose to complete an online form, please be advised that the personal information obtained from the form enables a more efficient administrative process and assists the University in the compilation of non-personal statistical data as required by law.
 The personal information provided by you will be kept confidential and used only by specific agencies and employees on your behalf.

 Portions of this website contain links to other websites and resources not governed by the University.
 Lincoln University does not control information on any other site or linked sites.
 Lincoln University is not responsible for their content.
-Lincoln University's inclusion of third-party sites (links) does not imply any endorsement of the material on the site or, unless expressly disclosed otherwise, any sponsorship, affiliation or association with its owner, operator or sponsor.
+Lincoln University's inclusion of third-party sites (links) does not imply any endorsement of the material on the site or unless expressly disclosed otherwise, any sponsorship, affiliation, or association with its owner, operator or sponsor.

 WebCT is a web-based system used by Lincoln University faculty to interact with students and deliver course material on-line.
-It includes testing features and may carry students’ test, assignment, and course grades.
+It includes testing features and may carry students’ tests, assignments, and course grades.
 If you are required to use WebCT in your coursework you will be issued a UserID and password that protects your personal information.
 Testing and grading information in the course can be seen only by you, your faculty member and teaching assistants, and the WebCT administrators.

-Information technologies, including computers, computer files, the e-mail system, the telephone system, Internet access, information systems, and software are Lincoln property intended for use in teaching, learning, research and University business.
+Information technologies, including computers, computer files, the e-mail system, the telephone system, Internet access, information systems, and software are Lincoln property intended for use in teaching, learning, research, and University business.
 Usage may be monitored to ensure compliance with this policy and to properly manage technology.